leebond/sg-property-scrapers-and-analysis/scrape-resale-prices/readme.md

 # Description
-In this folder I have scrapers for...
+This folder contains a web scraper
-- HDB Resale prices and details
+- `scrape-HDB-resale-historical-prices.py` that scrapes transaction details of HDB Resale units.

 ### Analysis
-I have added a iPython Notebook that analyses HDB resale transactions.
+I am in progress of adding a iPython Notebook that analyses HDB resale transactions.
-You may find the analysis in `HDB Resale Analysis.ipynb`
+You may find the analysis in `HDB Resale Analysis.ipynb` in time to come.

-Here are some analyses:
+Here are some prelimnary analyses:

 - Resale Volume